The importance of emotional intelligence in the workplaceby

-Is the corporate culture so ready to integrate emotional intelligence as an active management tool?
+As we now look to adapt our ways of working to today's challenges, however, is corporate culture ready to integrate emotional intelligence as an active management tool?
 How can companies empower their staff and management through emotional intelligence?
 Some thoughts and proposals follow.

 Understanding emotional intelligence

-Management experts emphasise that the use of emotional intelligence needs more priority in the workplace.
-But what does emotional intelligence actually mean, and what are its potential limitations?
+Management experts emphasise that the use of emotional intelligence needs to be prioritised in the workplace, but what does emotional intelligence actually mean, and what are its potential limitations?

 Emotional intelligence (EI) is "the ability to monitor one's own and other people's emotions, to discriminate between different emotions and label them appropriately, and to use emotional information to guide thinking and behaviour" (Salovey and Mayer, 1990).